jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

 ### Dynamic values- In the jig

-To set the `TextLocal` property dynamically&#x20;
+To set the `TextLocal` property dynamically

 1. Invoke IntelliSense next to the property you want to translate.
 2. Select `TextLocale`
 3. Provide an `id:`  and `values` properties.
 The values property requires context variables that will be used in the translation file.
-4. *Optional:* add the `defaultMessage:` property with a value.
+4. *Optional*: add the `defaultMessage:` property with a value.
 If there is no translation found for the active device's language, it will either fallback to the specified `defaultMessage` or if one is not specified, to English.

 :::CodeblockTabs
 jig.jigx